savonet/book/video.md

 #### Changing images

-The `image` operator produces a source with a method `set` which can be used to change the displayed image: it takes as argument the new path to the image to stream.
-For instance, the following script shows a random image in the current directory every 2 seconds:
+The path given to `image` is a getter.
+When the getter returns a new path, the source switches to the corresponding image.
+For instance, the following script shows a random image of the current directory every 2 seconds:

 ```{.liquidsoap include="liq/image-set.liq" from=1 to=-1}
 ```